Chinese Crested vs Chihuahua: Complete Comparison (2026)

 Exercise and Activity Level Differences

 Activity requirements differ minimally between Chinese Crested and Chihuahua.
 Chinese Crested requires low to moderate (20-30 minutes daily) levels of exercise and engagement, while Chihuahua needs low (20-30 minutes daily) activity.
-Similar activity levels mean the daily time commitment is comparable, letting other factors drive the decision.
+With activity levels comparable, the time burden is similar, so the decision comes down to other factors.
 Chinese Crested owners should plan for 15-30 minutes of daily activity, compared to 15-30 minutes for Chihuahua.
 Under-exercised dogs of either breed develop behavioral issues, but the consequences and management strategies differ.

 Grooming and Maintenance Comparison

 Daily and periodic maintenance requirements differ between Chinese Crested and Chihuahua.
 Chinese Crested has very low (hairless) or low (powderpuff) grooming needs, while Chihuahua requires low-moderate maintenance.
 Professional grooming costs reflect these differences: Chinese Crested owners typically spend $0-$200 annually on grooming, compared to $0-$200 for Chihuahua.
-Beyond professional grooming, at-home maintenance includes regular brushing, bathing, nail care, and dental hygiene.
-The time commitment for daily grooming and general habitat maintenance is an important lifestyle consideration.
+Home maintenance — brushing, bathing, nails, dental care — matters as much as any professional grooming appointment.
+The time commitment for daily grooming and general home environment management is an important lifestyle consideration.
 Factor grooming costs and time into your total ownership commitment when deciding between these dogs.

 Best for Low-Maintenance Owners